zweatshirt/CS-425-Project/README.md

 - User privileges: admin, manager, employee, maybe dependent
 - Sign in, sign up
 - Update information
+- Fix the backend of About page.
+Cannot connect to about page via index page like signup page yet.

 Fixed:
 - Confused on how 401k works, we need to find a way to link together employer contribution and employee contribution.
 401k table is useless right now.
 401k stuff is the biggest focus right now.